How to Buy a Diamond

 Before you start your search it is important to set yourself a budget, as diamond prices vary greatly depending on size and quality.
 This way you will be able to find the best possible diamond that suits your circumstances.

 A common guide for what you should spend is roughly two months’ wages, however this is just a guide and you should choose a budget that is comfortable for your circumstances.
-The team at Larsen Jewellery is able to create a beautiful engagement ring for you no matter what your budget is.
+The team at Larsen Jewellery is able to create beautiful engagement rings, to suit a wide range of budgets.